mysociety/theyworkforyou/INSTALL.md

     (to load the Wikipedia titles, you'll need the FILE privilege too, I'm not sure if the above line adds it or not).

-4. Create database schema.
-The creation script is in the `db` subdirectory of the theyworkforyou source code package.
+5. Run bootstrapping to resolve dependencies

+        $ script/bootstrap

+4. Run update script to bring database schema up to date

-        $ cd db
+        $ script/update
-        $ mysql -u twfy -p twfy < schema.sql

-5. Configure the configuration file.
+6. Configure the configuration file.
 In directory `<theyworkforyou>/conf` you should rename the file `general-example` to `general` and then edit the first few lines to be appropriate for your setup.
 Make sure the directories you specify have the trailing `/`, unless otherwise specified.